kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 title: How to validate your startup idea
 date: '2020-12-12'
 meta_description: ''
+meta_image: '/images/blog/validate-startup-ideas-1.png'
 slug: validate-startup-ideas
 topic: entrepreneurship
 ---
 <img src="/images/blog/validate-startup-ideas-1.png" alt="Image 1 from validate-startup-ideas" class="cover-image" />

-If you’re thinking about the next big idea that matches or even beats Airbnb, Netflix, and Uber, then you’re on the right track.
+If you're thinking about the next big idea that matches or even beats Airbnb, Netflix, and Uber, then you're on the right track.

 Entrepreneurs have to keep generating ideas because you never know which one will stick.